x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 ANS:
 I picked the MT (Marsenne Twister) as it was suggested by Joe during office hours due to its widespread use.
-Using random.cpp in Discreet2, I utilized N = 100000, and then utilized the following distributions (all from 0,100): Uniform Real, Normal, Uniform Int, Discreet, Cauchy, and Fisher F Distributions
+Using random.cpp in Discreet2, I utilized N = 100000, and then utilized the following distributions (all from 0,100): Uniform Real, Normal, Uniform Int, Fisher F, and Cauchy Distributions.
+I found the code for Fisher F and Cauchy in Discreet2 under External Dependencies -> Random -> std.

+NORMAL and CAUCHY NOT WORKING (producing weird and negative numbers), FISHER and WEIBULL and GAMMA NOT WORKING AT ALL

 CAN I DO UNIFORM REAL AGAIN, OR PICK ANOTHER?
 WANT TO COMPARE UNIFORM REAL AND UNIFORM INT; WHAT DOES PSEUDO RANDOM NUMBERS MEAN IN THE QUESTION?
 CAN I JUST